trackIT-Systems/tsOS-vhf/docs/index.md

 1. Hostname: The last entry of `cmdline.txt` contains the hostname which can be set according to [Linux hostname rules](https://man7.org/linux/man-pages/man7/hostname.7.html).
 Valid characters for hostnames are ascii letters from a to z, the digits from 0 to 9, and the hyphen (-).
 > Note: Please follow the schema `<planner>-<project>-<number>`, as your matching of individuals in the backend will depend on the planner and project values.
 Every station name can only be used once.

-2. Wireguard VPN: *tRackIT OS* supports remote access through wireguard.
+2. Wireguard VPN: *tsOS-vhf* supports remote access through wireguard.
 A configuration file named `wireguard.conf` can be added to the boot partition to enable this feature.
 > Note: Every station needs an individual certificate, as wireguard uses identity-based crypto.

 3. MQTT Server: The MQTT server is configured the configuration files in the `mosquitto.d` directory.